-- 1. Ensures that all MO and IPs staff are aware of the PSEA policies and their expected behaviours.
+- Ensures that all MO and IPs staff are aware of the PSEA policies and their expected behaviours.
 MO personnel and representatives are aware of PSEA policies and that these are readily accessible and visible to everyone in their offices.
 Existing PSEA information package already developed by the MO, which includes all essential PSEA-related information, provided to all its staff members as part of their induction. - 2.
 Ensures that all partners and contractors adhere to the protocol and entities in a contractual relationship with MOs are expected to abide by the international approved PSEA guideline.
 Given the critical role that MO and partners and contractors play in programme implementation, MO must invest in building the capacity of those partners that do not have adequate capacity on PSEA ensuring that its standard Programme Cooperation Agreement (PCA) with civil society IPs includes prohibitions of SEA by vendor personnel. - 3.
-The MOs should develop and implement its internal protocols including complaint mechanism.
+The MOs should develop and implement its internal protocols including complaint mechanism. - 4.
+This information will be posted by IPs at all health facilities, with the understanding that reporting is not optional and failure to report is a violation of the MOH recommendations. - 5.
+Engage and Inform Communities - Establish community-based compliant mechanism - Conduct PSEA awareness campaigns in the community

-&lt;sup>2 Since the time of the original report, UNICEF has significantly scaled efforts at the global, regional and country level related to PSEA systems.
+2 Since the time of the original report, UNICEF has significantly scaled efforts at the global, regional and country level related to PSEA systems.
 However, the scope of the partial update of this document did not include a complete revision of content.